Gamer2020/PokemonGameEditor/README.md

 Ability to use a seperate ini

+Ability to add more attacks.

 Planned Features
 =================

 Ability to add more Pokemon.

-Ability to add more attacks.

 Ability to add more items.

-Attack effect and animation database?

 Program Requirements
 ====================